digitalbazaar/bnid/README.md

 ### `IdDecoder`

-An `IdDecoder` decodes a specific encoding into array of id bytes.
+An `IdDecoder` decodes a specific encoding into an array of bytes representing an ID.

 #### `constuctor(options)`